yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     > **Note:** Using AutoProtect backups up the current database and any future databases on this Always On Availability Group.

+    > **Note:** You may also want to backup system databases on each of the SQL Servers.

 13. On the 'Backup' blade, note that **BCDRAOG\BCDRAOG** is now listed for backup.
 Leave the policy as the default `HourlyLogBackup` policy.
 Select **Enable Backup** and wait for the deployment to complete.

     ![Azure portal screenshot showing the BCDRAOG database listed for backup, and the HourlyLogBackup settings.
 The 'Enable Backup' button is highlighted.](images/bk-sql7.png "Enable Backup button")